AxisPhilly/app-template/README.md

 - Then, create a new template in the `view` folder.
 The view name is the first parameter of the `res.render` method.
 The view can just be an `html` file, or it can use EJS to be more dynamic.
 Just make sure you pass the EJS variables to though the route; which is the second parameter of the `res.render` method.

+### Building project

+To lint, concatenate, and minify JS files, bake-out the EJS templates into HTML, and compile SASS to CSS for production, run:

+    $ grunt build

+The grunt commands can also be run independently:

+- Lint JS files: `grunt jshint`
+- Concatenate and minify JS files: `grunt uglify`
+- Compile SASS to CSS: `grunt sass`
+- Bake-out template files: `grunt shell`